Jmr3366/Lib_onMouseOverlay/README.md

 On the library token, you will find these Macro Groups: **Self, PC, Friend, NPC, Foe, Other**.
 Each group will contain 9 macros that align with each tile location on the overlay.

+`onMouseOverlay_Image_Template.xcf` file is for GIMP at https://www.gimp.org/ It includes several options to create custom overlays.

-These are 9 overlays that I've included as default options.
+These are 9 overlays included as default.
 ![alt text](https://github.com/Jmr3366/Lib_onMouseOverlay/blob/main/onMouseOverlay-incOverlays.jpg?raw=true)